Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Abstract

 \section{Abstract}

 In this first-principles study, we investigated the thermoelectric properties of the full-Heusler compound CsK$_2$Sb at different compressive strains.
-We predict a p-type figure of merit ($zT$) of 2.6 at 800\;K, in line with previous high $zT$ predictions.
-This high $zT$ arises from a low lattice thermal conductivity of 0.35 Wm$^{-1}$K$^{-1}$ and a valence band structure exhibiting significant effective mass anisotropy, forming tube-like energy isosurfaces below the band edge, a characteristic of two dimensional (2D) systems that leads to a large number of high mobility charge carriers.
-The extended energy isosurfaces also correspond to large electron-scattering space, but with realistic wave function- and momentum-dependent electron scattering, we found this effect to be largely compensated by reduced scattering rates for larger momentum ${\mathbf{q}}$.
-The electronic transport properties were further enhanced with compressive strain, increasing the power factor by up to 66\%, in part due to enhanced 2D-features of the valence band.
-Unfortunately, compressive strain also increase the lattice thermal conductivity, resulting in a maximum p-type $zT=2.7$ at 1\%\ compressive strain.
-In the conduction band, strain can align the $\Gamma$- and X-centered valleys, resulting in the optimal n-type $zT$ increasing from 0.9 to 2.3 when adding 2\%\ compressive strain.
-Thus, the material class can have potential for both good p- and n- type thermoelectricity.
+This material exhibits a valence band structure with significant effective mass anisotropy, forming tube-like energy isosurfaces below the band edge, akin to that of two-dimensional (2D) systems.
+Such systems can have a large number of high-mobility charge carriers and a beneficial density of states profile.
+In the calculations, we predicted a maximum p-type figure of merit ($zT$) of 2.6 at 800\;K, in line with previous predictions of high $zT$.
+This high $zT$ arises from the low lattice thermal conductivity of 0.35 Wm$^{-1}$K$^{-1}$ and the beneficial electronic band structure.
+The high density of states significantly increased the electron-scattering space, but this effect was largely compensated by reduced scattering rates of electrons with large momentum ${\mathbf{q}}$.
+We further explored the effect of enhancing the low-dimensionality through compressive strain.
+This increased the p-type power factor by up to 66\%; partly due to more strongly pronounced 2D features of the valence band, but primarily due to increased Fermi velocities.
+However, compressive strain also increased phonon velocities and hence the lattice thermal conductivity.
+The maximum p-type $zT$ thus only increased slightly, to 2.7 at 1\%\ compressive strain.
+In the conduction band, strain aligned the $\Gamma$- and X-centered valleys, resulting in the optimal n-type $zT$ increasing from 0.9 to 2.3 at 2\%\ compressive strain.
+Thus, highly strained CsK$_2$Sb has the potential for both good p- and n-type thermoelectricity.